bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

 ### Example Implementation

-Here’s a minimal implementation of the `save` method for a custom writer:
+Here’s a minimal implementation of the `save` method for a custom writer.

 ```python
 from pathlib import Path